 Corruption is a moderate risk for companies in the Slovenian judiciary.
-To obtain favourable judicial decisions, bribes and irregular payments sometimes occur (GCR 2015-2016).
+To obtain favorable judicial decisions, bribes and irregular payments sometimes occur (GCR 2015-2016).
 Public opinion finds that there are not enough successful prosecutions to deter people from corrupt practices (European Commission, Feb.
 2014).
-Slovenia's judiciary is free from political interference but is inefficient, and court backlogs have resulted in lengthy trial delays (HRR 2014).
+Slovenia’s judiciary is free from political interference but is inefficient, and court backlogs have resulted in lengthy trial delays (HRR 2014).
 Companies consider the legal framework unreliable in challenging regulations and settling disputes (GCR 2015-2016).
 Enforcing a contract takes around 1,160 days, which is twice the OECD average (DB 2016).
 One in ten firms identify the court systems as a major constraint to doing business in Slovenia (ES 2013).

 In the face of growing public frustration with corruption, Slovenia is increasing its anti-corruption enforcement and has successfully convicted several high-profile business tycoons and associates during recent years (NiT 2015).
 Slovenia accepts the principle of international arbitration and is a party to the International Centre for Settlement of Investment Disputes (ICSID), the New York Convention 1958 (UNCITRAL) and the World Bank’s Multilateral Investment Guarantee Agency (MIGA).

 Corruption in the Slovenian police is a low risk for companies.
 Civilian authorities maintain effective control over the police through procedures to investigate corruption, and there are no reports of police impunity (HRR 2014).
-Almost half of citizen respondents believe abuse and bribery are widespread among police officials, yet almost none report paying a bribe (European Commission, Feb.
+Almost half of citizens respondents believe abuse and bribery are widespread among police officials, yet almost none report paying a bribe (European Commission, Feb.
 2014).
-Companies report Slovenia's police to generally protect businesses from crime and enforce the rule of law (GCR 2015-2016).
+Companies report Slovenia’s police to generally protect businesses from crime and enforce the rule of law (GCR 2015-2016).

 Corruption is a low risk when obtaining public services in Slovenia.
-Companies do not expect to pay bribes for the administration of licences and utilities (ES 2013).
-One in six companies expect to give gifts or informal payments to public officials to "get things done" (ES 2013).
+Companies do not expect to pay bribes for the administration of licenses and utilities (ES 2013).
+One in six companies expect to give gifts or informal payments to public officials to “get things done” (ES 2013).
 Almost all surveyed citizens consider bribery and the use of connections to be the easiest way to obtain a public service, despite very few reporting to have actually paid a bribe (European Commission, Feb.
 2014).
 The regulatory system is transparent for foreign investors (ICS 2015), but businesses identify inefficient government bureaucracy and the burden of government regulations as competitive disadvantages to doing business in the country (GCR 2015-2016).
 The procedures and time required to start a business are lower than OECD averages (DB 2016).
-Due to a backlog in court cases it is likely to take longer in Ljubljana (ICS 2015).
+Due to a backlog in court cases, it is likely to take longer in Ljubljana (ICS 2015).

 Companies do not expect to pay bribes to obtain a construction permit (ES 2013).
 Property rights are well defined under Slovenian law, and companies report that property rights are generally protected (BTI 2014; GCR 2015-2016).
 The procedures and time required to register property are well above the OECD average, suggesting bureaucratic hurdles (DB 2016).